 Stephen specialises in litigation and arbitration in the fields of commercial, company, trusts and business law.
-Clients refer to him as "an approachable and trustworthy advisor, legally adept and thorough - winning qualities" (Legal 500).
+Clients refer to him as "as astute as they come, excellent with clients and has a reassuring manner" (Chambers & Partners).

 With a background of high profile work for the DTI and Inland Revenue as junior counsel to the Crown (Chancery) prior to taking silk in 2002, Stephen has developed an extensive practice in the fields of hostile corporate and trust litigation, insolvency, civil fraud and joint venture disputes (in both a corporate and partnership context), often for private clients.